DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 <div bind:this={container} class="widget"></div>
 ~~~

 Now the Spreadsheet component is ready to use.
-When the element will be added to the page, it will initialize the Spreadsheet with data.
+When the element is added to the page, it initializes Spreadsheet with data.
 You can provide necessary configuration settings as well.
 Visit our [Spreadsheet API docs](api/overview/properties_overview.md) to check the full list of available properties.

 #### Handling events

-When a user makes some action in the Spreadsheet, it invokes an event.
+When a user performs an action in Spreadsheet, the widget invokes an event.
 You can use these events to detect the action and run the desired code for it.
 See the [full list of events](api/overview/events_overview.md).

-Open ***Spreadsheet.svelte*** and complete the `onMount()` method in the following way:
+Open *Spreadsheet.svelte* and complete the `onMount()` method in the following way:

 ~~~html {8-11} title="Spreadsheet.svelte"
 <script>